 Ken Squier, Charter Member

 Ken made his first appearance on WDEV-AM in Waterbury in 1936 at the age of one.
-He continues to entertain local listeners on the station his father helped build.
-Ken’s Radio Vermont group includes WDEV-AM & FM, WLVB-FM, WCVT-FM and WEXP-FM.
-Known nationally for his TV sportscasting, Ken is a member of the NASCAR Hall of Fame.
+He continues to entertain local listeners on the Radio Vermont Group of stations his father helped build including WDEV-AM & FM, WLVB-FM and WCVT-FM.
+Known nationally for his TV sportscasting, Ken is also a member of the NASCAR Hall of Fame.